-Table 2: Employer eligiblity areas of alignment Commission SB 5335 Goal Integrate employees and employers into Washington's universal health care system and generate revenue from employers to support a unified financing system.
-Transition /long term (Assuming no changes in federal ERISA law) Voluntary employer participation in the universal health care system may help mitigate legal challenges.
-Employers may choose between continuing to offer employees existing private coverage or to allow employees to receive coverage under the Trust.
-Transition /long term (Assuming no changes in federal ERISA law) Offering employers a meaningful alternative to their exisiting employee coverage has been successful in other cities/states and may, alongside other policy levers, survive an ERISA challenge.
-Modeled after San Francisco's experience, the Trust aims to offer employers a meaningful alternative to their exisiting employee coverage.
-Transition /long term (Assuming no changes in federal ERISA law) Financial contributions from employers will be key to supporting and sustaining the universal health care system.
-Modeled after San Fransisco, creates a per- employee required health expenditure to generate revenue to support the Trust Transition /long term (Assuming no changes in federal ERISA law) Provider regulation/incentives will be needed to achieve universality and to provide the state with levers to achieve feasibility of financing a universal system.
+Table 2: Employer eligibility areas of alignment

+Commission SB 5335 Goal Integrate employees and employers into Washington's universal health care system and generate revenue from employers to support a unified financing system.
+Transition /long-term (assuming no changes in federal ERISA law) Voluntary employer participation in the universal health care system may help mitigate legal challenges.
+Employers may choose between continuing to offer employees existing private coverage or allow them to receive coverage under the Trust.
+Transition /long-term (assuming no changes in federal ERISA law) Offering employers a meaningful alternative to their existing employee coverage has been successful in other cities/states and may, alongside other policy levers, endure an ERISA challenge.
+Modeled after San Francisco's experience, the Trust aims to offer employers a meaningful alternative to their existing employee coverage.
+Transition /long-term (assuming no changes in federal ERISA law) Financial contributions from employers will be key to supporting and sustaining the universal health care system.
+Modeled after San Fransisco, the Trust creates a per-employee-required health expenditure to generate revenue to support the Trust.
+Transition /long-term (assuming no changes in federal ERISA law) Provider regulation/incentives are needed to achieve universality and to provide the state with levers to achieve feasibility of financing a universal system.
 Voluntary provider participation, but all providers would be eligible to receive (and not be denied) reimbursement.
 Participating providers could collectively negotiate reimbursement rates with the authorizing entities.